alekswebnet/pdfjs-viewer-element/README.md

 `pagemode` - Page mode

-For more clarity, see the [demo playground](https://alekswebnet.github.io/pdfjs-viewer-element/#api).
+For more clarity, see the [Api docs page](https://alekswebnet.github.io/pdfjs-viewer-element/#api).

 ## License
 For this package - [MIT](http://opensource.org/licenses/MIT).